Skip to content

 1.4 Users should be able to easily distinguish the authentication process from the transaction authorization process

-Malware can trick users in authorizing fraudulent operations, when an application requires a user to perform the same actions for authentication as for transaction authorization.
+Since developers need to prevent users from authorizing fraudulent operations, their applications should not require a user to perform the same actions for authentication and transaction authorization.
 Consider the following example:

-• A malware may present the user a false error message after the first step (authentication to the application) and trick the user into repeating the authentication procedure.
-The first authentication code will be used by the malware for authentication, whereas the second code would be used to authorize a fraudulent transaction.
-Even challenge-response schemes could be abused using this scenario as malware can present a challenge taken from a fraudulent transaction and trick the user to provide response.
+2. Malware could use a man-in-the-middle attack to present a user with a false error message when they submit credentials to the application, which could trick the user into repeating the authentication procedure.
+The first credential will be used by the malware for authentication and the second credential would be used to authorize a fraudulent transaction.
+Even challenge-response schemes could be abused using this scenario, since malware can present a challenge taken from a fraudulent transaction and trick the user to provide a response.
 Such an attack scenario is used widely in malware attacks against electronic banking.

-• Or using different actions in an external security component (e.g. different mode of operation in CAP reader),
+• Employing different actions in an external security component (i.e using a different mode of operation in a CAP reader)

-• Or presenting the user a clear message about what they are "signing" (What You See Is What You Sign Principle).
+• Presenting the user with a clear message about what they are "signing" (What You See Is What You Sign Principle)

 1.5 Each transaction should be authorized using unique authorization credentials

-Some applications are asking for transaction authorization credentials only once, e.g. static password, code sent through SMS, token response.
-Afterwards a user is able to authorize any transaction during the whole user's session or at least they have to reuse the same credentials each time they need to authorize a transaction.
-Such behavior is not sufficient to prevent malware attacks because malware will sniff such credentials and use them to authorize any transaction without the user's knowledge.
+If applications only ask for transaction authorization credentials once (such as a static password, code sent through SMS, or a token response), the user could authorize any transaction during the entire session or reuse the same credentials when they need to authorize a transaction.
+In this scenario, attackers can employ malware to sniff credentials and use them to authorize any transaction without the user's knowledge.

 2. Non-functional guidelines